mtm-x/TwoConnectedTanks/README.md

 ## Problem
-When I attempted to build the model provided in the task, it compiled successfully but encountered errors during execution.
+When I attempted to build the model provided in the task, it compiled successfully but encountered errors during execution Ive attached the screenshots of the probelm.
 Consequently, I had to modify the code.
-I have included both the original (unmodified) model with its necessary DLLs and executables, as well as my modified version that produces an error-free output.

 ## Original Model